Get

 History of Leg Prosthetics for Dogs

-Some conditions require limb amputation, such as serious injuries or bone cancer.
-Typically, dogs do well on just three legs, so the affected leg was just amputated, and the dog adapted to their new way of living and moving around.
+Some conditions require limb amputation, such as serious injuries or certain types of cancers that may affect a dog’s limbs (such as osteosarcoma, a type of bone cancer).
+Typically, dogs do well on just three legs if they weigh under approximately 48 pounds (22 kg), the affected leg was just amputated, and the dog adapted to their new way of living and moving around.
+A dog’s chances of adapting to three legs is higher if a hind leg is amputated, as dogs naturally bear more weight on their front legs than their hind legs.

 As the technology evolved, prosthetics became a viable option to replace incomplete limbs and enable better mobility and quality of life.
 Though dogs can learn to move around with just three legs, they have to support their body differently.
 The imbalance can put stress on the healthy legs, leading to chronic limb pain, joint degeneration, strains, reduced mobility, and phantom pain—all of which a prosthetic can reduce.